 A division of a retirement account or pension plan can be accomplished at the time the divorce is granted.
 In almost all instances, a court order is required for the division to be complete.

 Some retirement assets will be divided by a rollover from one retirement account to another (unless the receiving spouse elects to receive cash, which will trigger taxes and may result in penalties).
 Other retirement assets, like pensions, may be divided so that the recipient spouse receives pension payments in the future, often tied to the retirement of the employee spouse.
-Pension plans may also offer the former spouse rights to benefits that do not exist in retirement plans like 401(k)’s, IRAs, and the like.
+Pension plans may also offer the former spouse rights to benefits that do not exist in retirement plans like 401(k)s, IRAs, and the like.
 The division of a pension plan can involve survivor benefits, payment of those benefits, trigger entitlement to life or health insurance, and cost of living adjustments (COLAs), among others.

 A QDRO must meet certain requirements under federal and/or state laws in order for it to be valid, accepted, and followed by the retirement or pension plan.

-A QDRO must be issued by a “state authority” (usually a court) through a judgment, order or decree, which addresses a property settlement.
+A QDRO must be issued by a “state authority” (usually a court) through a judgment, order, or decree, which addresses a property settlement.
 Not all domestic relations orders “qualify” and can divide a pension plan.

 The administrator of the retirement or pension plan must decide whether the order submitted is acceptable to the plan and will be followed by the plan.
-Some plans will review a draft QDRO, which may involve a review fee, and advise if the QDRO is acceptable before it is submitted to the court.
+Some plans will review a draft QDRO, which may involve a review fee and advise if the QDRO is acceptable before it is submitted to the court.
 Other plans will not review a draft QDRO, and the QDRO may need to be amended after review and rejection by the plan.

-The timing of the preparation and entry of the QDRO by the court, in relation to the granting of the divorce and/or retirement of the employee spouse can be very important and depends upon the particular retirement or pension plan.
+The timing of the preparation and entry of the QDRO by the court, in relation to the granting of the divorce and/or retirement of the employee spouse, can be very important and depends upon the particular retirement or pension plan.
 You should consider consulting with an attorney about whether this timing could impact your rights to a retirement or pension plan.

 Some pension plans may allow transfer of benefits to a spouse, former spouse, child, or other dependent.
 Some retirement and pension plans allow the recipient to leave the remainder to a child.
 Sometimes benefits under a pension plan terminate upon the remarriage of the recipient spouse.

 Even some attorneys will not have the knowledge or expertise to draft a good QDRO.
 Ask an attorney how many QDROs he or she has done and what percentage of their practice involves divorce or related matters.
-An attorney whose practice does not focus on the area will take much longer to investigate, research and then draft the appropriate document (and therefore cost you more) and will be more likely to make a mistake.
+An attorney whose practice does not focus on the area will take much longer to investigate, research, and then draft the appropriate document (and therefore cost you more) and will be more likely to make a mistake.

-Qualified Domestic Relations Orders (QDROs) are used most often as part of a divorce.
+QDROs are used most often as part of a divorce.
 They can also be issued to pay a support obligation.